TheSadishGautam/ergosense/README.md

 ## Overview

-ErgoSense-releases serves as the primary distribution channel for stable and tested versions of the ErgoSense desktop application.
+ErgoSense serves as the primary distribution channel for stable and tested versions of the ErgoSense desktop application.
 Rather than compiling from source code, users can directly download pre-built binaries optimized for their specific platform.
 This approach ensures faster deployment, reduced setup complexity, and guaranteed compatibility across different systems.

 The repository is meticulously maintained to provide clean, organized, and easily accessible releases.
 Each build is carefully prepared and tested before being made available for public download, ensuring that users receive high-quality, production-ready software.